Store Locator

 Gulliver’s Park for kid friendly fun

-A giant sculpture of Gulliver lies tied down on the ground and has been turned into a huge playground.
+One of the highlights is Gulliver’s Park, a giant sculpture of Gulliver lying on the ground that has been turned into a playground.
 Children can climb, slide and explore it from every angle.
-It is a brilliant stop, especially if you are travelling with family.

 Canalla Bistro: a meal to remember